Tigers and Redmen compete in double dual

 ACCHS lost to the Firebirds 61-18 and narrowly defeated rival Atchison 42-37.

-The three wins for the Tigers against were Mason Scholz, Bricen Lee and Colby Smith who all won by way of pin.
+The three victories on the night for the Tigers against the Firebirds were Mason Scholz, Bricen Lee and Colby Smith who all won by way of pin.

 Scholz beat Mady Gray who is ranked nationally at the girls level.